 You can practice on the teacher which is the best feedback you can get compared to working on an inexperienced fellow student.

-Advantages: most direct learning method, best feedback, fastest way to learn
+Advantages: most direct learning method, best feedback, the fastest way to learn

-Disadvantages: you only get to practice on one body, you miss out on the group dynamic, companionship and networking
+Disadvantages: you only get to practice on one body, and you miss out on the group dynamic, companionship, and networking

 4. Online Thai Massage training